John Cannan: Link to Banks

-The police searched his car three weeks after Banks had disappeared, and found a tax disc for her car inside a briefcase in the glove compartment.
-Her orange Mini Clubman was found, painted blue, in the lock-up garage at his block of flats.
-The police bailed Cannan from the station in Warwick, where he was being interviewed for the attempted robbery, whereupon police from Bristol promptly rearrested him regarding Banks's disappearance.
-News media immediately linked Banks' disappearance to that of Lamplugh, publishing Cannan's prior criminal record.
-The police charged him with assault on 2 November.
-He had no alibi for the night of Banks's disappearance, and he claimed he had bought Banks's Mini from a man at an auction.
+Police searched Cannan's car three weeks after Banks had disappeared and found a tax disc for her car inside a briefcase in the glove compartment.
+Her orange Mini Clubman was found, painted blue, in the lock-up garage at Cannan's block of flats.
+Cannan was bailed from Warwick police station, where he was being interviewed for the attempted robbery, whereupon police from Bristol promptly rearrested him regarding Banks's disappearance.
+News media immediately linked Banks's disappearance to that of Lamplugh, publishing Cannan's prior criminal record.
+Police charged Cannan with assault on 2 November.
+He had no alibi for the night of Banks's disappearance and claimed he had bought her Mini from a man at an auction.

 Witnesses

 A taxi driver came forward to say that a woman had called a taxi to Cannan's flat at about 2:00 pm on the day after Banks disappeared, but Cannan told him nobody had called one.
-At about 2:30 pm, he borrowed a vacuum cleaner from a neighbour and was seen cleaning his car.
-Cannan's movements could not be accounted for between 3:00 pm and 7:00 pm.
-Police brought in Holman, whom he had attempted to abduct, and she immediately identified him in the line up.
+At about 2:30 pm he borrowed a vacuum cleaner from a neighbour and was seen cleaning his car.
+His movements could not be accounted for between 3:00 pm and 7:00 pm.
+Police brought in Holman, whom he had attempted to abduct the night before the murder, and she immediately identified him in the line up.

-Hoping that Banks was still alive, the police released Cannan's picture to the press.
-A 69-year-old woman came forward to say she was in traffic near Cannan's flat on 9 October 1987 and saw smoke from a small fire in a copse.
-In the woods she heard a struggle, punching, a woman saying "No, no," and a man saying "I warned you what I would do".
+Hoping that Banks was still alive, police released Cannan's picture to the press.
+A 69-year-old woman came forward to say she had been in traffic near Cannan's flat on 9 October and seen smoke from a small fire in a copse.
+In the woods she heard a struggle, punching, a woman saying, "No, no," and a man saying, "I warned you what I would do."
 There was also a choking sound.
-She shouted towards the man with "dark, curly hair" who saw her, ran towards her, and lunged at her.
-The police were sceptical but believed that it was possible she had heard and seen something in the woods.
+The elderly woman shouted towards the man with "dark, curly hair", who saw her, ran towards her and lunged at her.
+Police were sceptical but believed that it was possible she had heard and seen something in the woods.

 Forensics

-Police found a cleaning ticket for a shop in Sutton Coldfield and found that Cannan had dropped off a raincoat with red marks on it in late October.
-He claimed the marks were due to red mud from making love in a park; police found the marks were bloodstains, that could have been from the same blood group as Banks.
+Investigators found a cleaning ticket for a shop in Sutton Coldfield and found that Cannan had dropped off a raincoat with red marks on it in late October.
+He claimed the marks were due to red mud from making love in a park; police found the marks were bloodstains that could have been from the same blood group as Banks.

-The police built up a composite set of Banks' fingerprints from her parents' house, her home and her work.
+Police built up a composite set of Banks's fingerprints from her parents' house, her home and her work.
 The left thumbprint matched a document in Cannan's flat.
 He acknowledged that the document came from his flat before he knew about the thumbprint.
-He was charged with her kidnap and murder on 23 December 1987.
+Cannan was charged with Banks's kidnap and murder on 23 December 1987.